seapagan/fastapi-template/docs/contributing.md

 Note that there is a GitHub Action set up which will run all tests for each commit that is pushed to the Repository.

+## Code of Conduct

+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Code of Conduct][coc].

 ## Contribution Workflow

 1. Fork this Repository